lzwjava/blog-source/_posts/2024-12-22-three-phones-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Use Three Phones"
+title: Use Three Phones
-audio: true
 ---

 - Use an iPhone as your primary phone, ideally the latest model, or at least one from the last 3 years.